Leowang980/ViT_Nuitka/README.md

 - `amp`: enable mixed-precision inference on CUDA.
 - `quiet`: suppress console output (default `True`).
 - `sealed` / `sealed_passphrase` / `sealed_key`: load encrypted bundles without touching disk with plaintext files.
+- `license_key`: required when `--sealed` is used to authorize the current machine via Keygen.

+Set the following environment variables before running inference with sealed bundles:

+- `KEYGEN_ACCOUNT_ID`: your Keygen account identifier (required).
+- `KEYGEN_LICENSE_KEY`: optional default license key if `--license-key` is not passed.
+- `KEYGEN_BASE_URL`: optional override for self-hosted deployments (defaults to `https://api.keygen.sh`).
+- `KEYGEN_MACHINE_FINGERPRINT`: optional override for deterministic fingerprints (otherwise the host details are hashed).

 ### 2.6 Security Notes
 - AES-256-GCM is used for chunked encryption.
 Decryption streams chunks directly into memory; plaintext TAR data and checkpoints are never written to disk.